Faisalsaddiqui/Quiz-App-Backend/README.md

-A Quiz Game project made with laravel framework
+A Quiz Game project made with laravel framework.Here is the fronted of this game https://github.com/Faisalsaddiqui/Vue-Quiz.git